Skip to Content

 9. Bold Rock (Downtown)

-Who knew that one of Asheville’s famous cideries also served a fun brunch in Downtown Asheville?
+Who knew that one of the city’s most famous cideries also served up a fun brunch in Asheville?

-Newer to Downtown – in former Collaboratory Brewing – Bold Rock hosts a Saturday and Sunday Bluegrass brunch with live music.
+Located in the former Collaboratory Brewing building, Bold Rock hosts a Saturday and Sunday Bluegrass brunch with live music.

 We always appreciate an Asheville brunch spot where you don’t always need reservations (although you can make them), and their brunch menu specializes in Southern classics.